MatthewDLudwig/NimiqWrapper/README.md

         - Should be a `Uint8Array`, a string, or a JS object (which will be converted to a JSON string).

 ### UtilHelper

+These functions can be accessed through the `utiHelper` property of the constructed `NimiqWrapper` object.

 - Functions
   - `convertLunaToNIM`
     - This function converts the given value to its equivalent in NIM.